infocynic/sfdx-clean-partial-copy/README.md

 # sfdx-clean-partial-copy
-Janky Apex to use to clean bad lookups from partial copies
+Apex to use to clean bad lookups from partial copies.
+Review examples before using.

 Modify SandboxSetup_PartialCopyBadFields by following the pattern started there.
 Invoke the batch using something like this